 They are inexpensive

 Opening up a savings account might cost you a one-time fee of CAD 20 to CAD 80.
 However, some banks won’t charge you anything whatsoever.
-Some banks simply want to use people’s money to invest, which is how they make their profits.
+Some banks want to use people’s money to invest, which is how they profit.

 We always need money for something.
 But do we need all of those things?
 Most people can’t control themselves with their spending.
 With such an account, you can set up an automatic deposit to instantly receive payments from your paycheck at the start of the month.
 Set up a fixed amount, and don’t worry about saving.